 02380 777624

-ISRCTN07227232, registered 13th September 2013.
-Date first participant randomised: April 1st 2014.

-Trial status: the SPRING trial is ongoing.

 Abstract

 Background: The nutritional status and health of mothers influence the growth and development of infants during pregnancy and postnatal life.
 Interventions that focus on improving the nutritional status and lifestyle of mothers have the potential to optimise the development of the fetus as well as improving the health of mothers themselves.
 Improving the diets of women of childbearing age is likely to require complex interventions that are delivered in a socially and culturally appropriate context.
 In this study we aim to test the efficacy of two interventions: behaviour change (Healthy Conversation Skills) and vitamin D supplementation, and to explore the efficacy of an intervention that combines both, in improving the diet quality and nutritional status of pregnant women.